 Amy Bailey, CHC, CPC, COC, CPC-I, CCS-P – Principal

 Ken has over 30 years of experience in public practice including consulting and litigation support services for health care providers.
-He is a licensed CPA in Idaho, Washington, and Georgia, as well as a Certified Fraud Examiner and Certified in Healthcare Compliance.
+He is a licensed CPA in Idaho and Washington.
 Ken’s healthcare consulting experience includes provider compliance and litigation matters including due diligence, internal investigations, self-reporting, and forensic services.
 Ken has testified, been deposed, or consulted on cases in both Federal and state courts.
 He has also served in interim compliance positions while a permanent replacement was recruited.
-Ken is a contributing author of the American Health Lawyers Association Healthcare Compliance Legal Issues Manual.
+Ken is a prior contributing author of the American Health Lawyers Association Healthcare Compliance Legal Issues Manual.
 He also is a former board member of the Idaho Food Bank and former corporate contributions chair for the Idaho Easter Seals.
-Click here for Ken’s CV.

 Sarah Spry, CHC, CPC, COC, CPC-I – Consulting Manager